Dilated Cardiomyopathy (DCM) in Dogs

-Researchers are exploring whether some of these cases are linked to a taurine deficiency, which could be corrected through a diet change and supplementation (2).
+Researchers explored whether some of these cases were linked to a taurine deficiency, which could be corrected through a diet change and supplementation (1).
+However, taurine deficiency has not been found in most dogs with diet-associated DCM (2).

-At this time, however, we cannot say that taurine deficiency is the cause of all diet-associated DCM.
 Veterinarians are not yet certain whether the disease is caused by a nutrient deficiency, nutrient excess, or an interplay of ingredients that interfere with nutrient absorption.
-There are still many questions and unknowns about how food and nutrition impact the development of this condition.
+There are many ongoing questions and unknowns about how food and nutrition impact the development of this condition.

 Symptoms of DCM in Dogs

 Most dogs with DCM show no signs of illness until the disease becomes advanced.
 As the disease progresses, dogs begin to show signs of congestive heart failure or develop an arrhythmia (irregular heartbeat) that disrupts circulation.